 Fraudulent Conveyance/Preference Actions

-A preference action is an action brought by the Trustee or Chapter 11 debtor to recover payments made by the debtor to a creditor prior to the filing of the bankruptcy petition.
-Preferential debt payments have typically been made by the debtor to a creditor in the 90-day period before a debtor files bankruptcy (or within one year if the creditor was an insider) that gives the creditor more than the creditor would receive in the debtor’s bankruptcy case.
+Preferential debt payments are typically made by the debtor to a creditor in the 90-day period before a debtor files bankruptcy (or within one year if the creditor was an insider).
+A preference payment gives the creditor more than the creditor would receive in the debtor’s bankruptcy case.
 These types of payments can violate the Bankruptcy Code.
-Typically, the trustee or debtor will sue a creditor that has received such a payment.
+Often, the trustee or debtor will sue a creditor that has received such a payment in a preference action.